David-Way/gatsby-theme-not-important-blog/README.md

 ```

 Create a folder at `src/posts` to contain your markdown `.md` or `.mdx` files.
+Create a folder at `src/images/posts` to contain images referenced in you post files.

 An example file with the required frontmatter properties.